cucapra/dahlia/buildbot/README.md

     $ zip -r - . | curl -F file='@-;filename=code.zip' $BUILDBOT/jobs

-It's also possible to provide Seashell code as an ordinary POST string instead of as a file attachment using the `code` parameter.
-You can also specify configuration options as further parameters; the only current configuration option is `skipseashell`, which lets you supply plain HLS C code as input.
+You can also specify configuration options as further parameters.
+They can be enabled in `curl` with `-F <option>=1`

+- `skipseashell`, which lets you supply plain HLS C code as input.
-(With curl, use `-F skipseashell=1`.)
+- `estimate`, run sdsoc with estimation instead of synthesis.
+- `make`, Use the provided makefile to build the hardware design.

 To see a list of the current jobs, get `/jobs.csv`: